majora2007/lyricscraper/README.md

 - chromedriver.exe next to this executable/script (on run, it may open a console.
 It's only used for one scraper.)

 ## Note
-This program was only tested and built for Windows, but should work on linux if built that way
+This program was only tested and built for Windows, but should work on linux if built that way ()

 # TODO
-- Song parsing needs a lot of work
+- Post summary screen with missed, successful scrapes.